 Owners: Patsy and Dave Adams, 78 Fox St, 021 209 9732, thedickensianbookshop.com

 The Dickensian Bookshop was born out of an original idea to rescue literature and save our written heritage.
 After amassing a stock of over 2000 books the move to opening a second hand bookshop seemed like an obvious next step.
 We continued to source books while we waited for a suitable shop in Featherston Booktown to become available.
 After a two year wait, we eventually opened our first shop on Fitzherbert Street in March 2019 and we were on our way.

 We are also passionate about our selection of collectible and antiquarian books which includes first editions and rarities from New Zealand and further afield.
-Rare copies of books by the likes of C.S.
-Lewis, William Golding and Lewis Carroll can be found alongside books by D. Bruce Banwell and June Mitchell.
+Rare copies of books by the likes of A.A.
+Milne, Jerome K. Jerome, and Lewis Carroll can be found alongside books by D. Bruce Banwell and Fiona Kidman.